omriharel/deej/README.md

 [![Discord](https://img.shields.io/discord/702940502038937667?logo=discord)](https://discord.gg/nf88NJu)

-While `deej` is still a very new project, a vibrant community has already started to grow around it.
-Come hang out with us in the [deej Discord server](https://discord.gg/nf88NJu), or check out awesome builds made by our members in the [community showcase](./community.md).
+deej is a relatively new project, but a vibrant and awesome community is rapidly growing around it.
+Come hang out with us in the [deej Discord server](https://discord.gg/nf88NJu), or check out a whole bunch of cool and creative builds made by our members in the [community showcase](./community.md).

 The server is also a great place to ask questions, suggest features or report bugs (but of course, feel free to use GitHub if you prefer).